To The Victoria Falls

-In 1965 an experiment was held with floodlighting of the Falls from the northern bank, initially for a month only, but extended to two.
+In 1965 a controversial experiment was held with floodlighting of the Falls from the northern bank.

 “The floodlighting of the Eastern Cataract of the Victoria Falls is proving a great attraction to residents and visitors alike, for a strange new beauty is being revealed in the delicately tinted rainbows which the floodlights throw into the heavy spray...
 People who wondered whether artificial light would produce the lunar rainbows for which the falls are famous have been agreeably surprised, and since the lights were first switched on it is estimated that some thousands of people have made the nightly pilgrimage to view the fascinating spectacle.”
 (Rhodesia Railway Magazine, Vol 13 No 10, Feb 1965, p23)

-The experiment was, however, suspended after this, and the Falls returned to their natural nocturnal aspect.
+The experiment was, however, suspended soon after and the Falls returned to their natural nocturnal aspect.
 Woods, writing five years earlier in 1960, summarised the unspoilt magic of the Falls:

 “The great appeal of the Victoria Falls is its unspoilt beauty and natural surroundings.
 There are no peanut vendors, no grim rows of iron railings, no artificial floodlighting and no toll gates.”
 (Woods, 1960)